 “My career is based on networking and building lasting relationships,” says Randolph-Macon

 at Benedetti & Farris, LLC.
 “At R-MC, I gained fundraising experience and learned

-of running a business, such as leading meetings, creating agendas, recruiting members, and working with a budget.
-An
+of running a business, such as leading meetings, creating agendas, recruiting members,

-major, she participated in three internships
+studies major, she participated in three internships

 as a Randolph-Macon student.

 says.
 “The door to my very first post-collegiate job was through an R-MC internship

 Savage says that her decision to attend R-MC was one of the best choices she’s ever

 to enjoy four years of college, and plan on filling every day with as much as possible.”

 Paving the Way for Success